Everything You Should Know About Cloth Diapers! Learn about different types, how many, and how well they work. An Intro to Cloth Diapering.

 An Intro to Cloth Diapering

 So what is a parent supposed to do about it?
 Look into cloth diapering!
-Cloth diapering is a good solution to this diapering expense.
-It sounds a little scary at first and somewhat intimidating (and maybe a little yucky!), but let’s look into it and see what cloth diapering really looks like.
+Cloth diapering is an excellent solution to this diapering expense.
+It sounds a little scary at first and somewhat intimidating (and maybe a little bit yucky!), but let’s look into it and see what cloth diapering looks like.

 Cloth diapers do cost more than disposable diapers up front (around $10 – $20, depending on brand).
-However with the proper care you can use them for years and for multiple children.
+However, with the proper care, you can use them for years and multiple children.

 Here are the different kinds of diapers available to buy: